Jun Hye-sook

-Jun Hye-sook (born 5 May 1955) is a South Korean politician in the liberal Minjoo Party of Korea, and a member of the National Assembly representing Gwangjin, Seoul.
+Jun Hye-sook (born 5 May 1955) is a South Korean politician in the liberal Minjoo Party of Korea, and a member of the National Assembly representing Gwangjin A, Seoul.
 She was previously a party list member of the Assembly from 2008 to 2012.

 Before entering politics, she worked as a pharmacist, serving as president of the North Gyeongsang Pharmaceutical Association from 1998 to 2004.